How To Succeed in Your New Job: The First Week, Month and 90 Days

 Set ambitious goals for yourself, work towards those goals by diving into situations that support them and continually repeat this process—striving to reach higher each time.
 You may not always achieve the goals you set for yourself but the process of applying yourself with vigour is where significant personal and professional growth takes place.

 2. Set boundaries.
 You may have spent the first month of your new job compromising on some of your boundaries.
 Maybe you came early and stayed late or took on extra projects to help others.
 This is a natural response in a new setting.
-We want to be obliging so that others will accept us.
+We want to be obliging so that others accept us.

-This is a simple way to check in with each other and verify that you’re still on the same page.
+This is a simple way to check in with each other and verify that you are still on the same page.
 In your review, you can provide a status update on the goals you may have laid out in your first month.
 You can also look forward.
 What milestones does your manager expect you to have reached in the next three months or the next year?

 Bonus first 90 days tip: Be gentle with yourself.